jlahman/CEN3031_Group_G_Tiger_Island/ReadME.md

 No other libraries or artifacts needed to run program.
 ## Running the Project
-To run the program, input into the terminal parameters (seperated by spaces) for host_IP Port Team_Username Team_Passsword Challenges
+To run the program, Rund the Master Main method and input into the console parameters (seperated by spaces): host_IP Port Team_Username Team_Passsword Tournament_Password

 Example(s):